 Before you leave:

-Make sure your contact information with Credit Union, especially updated cell phone numbers.
+Make sure your contact information with the Credit Union is updated, especially updated cell phone numbers.
+Your financial institution could reach out to you via text message while you’re gone if a suspicious transaction is identified.
 Be sure to set your travel alert with all of your credit and debit cards as well.

 If you plan to use your VISA debit or credit card, check the expiration date before you leave.
 Cards expire on the last day of the month indicated.
 If your card will expire while you’re away, contact us and ask for a replacement card early so you’ll receive it before you leave.
 Activation must be done while you’re still in the U.S.